microsoft/Workshop-Interact-with-OpenAI-models/docs/04-Part-1-labs/1-Basic-Prompting.md

 It's a simple puzzle, but the GPT-3.5 model cannot reason about the relationships between people and may not be able to solve it.
 (More advanced models like GPT-4 are more likely to get the answer right, but are still not guaranteed to do so.)

-> Note: If you repeat the question a few times, it's possible that the model finds the correct answer!
+> Note: If you repeat the question a few times without clearing the Chat, it's possible that the model finds the correct answer!

 ## Generative AI models can't perform actions